DjangoGirls/organizer-manual/logistics/README.md

 ### Stickers

 Pssst, [Stickermule](http://stickermule.com/) likes to sponsor events with sticker credit!
 You can find our [ready-to-print designs here](../resources/README.md).
+If you plan to order a [Workshop Box](https://djangogirls.org/workshop-box), you won't need to order more stickers.

 ### Copyrighted materials